-The extensive woodland on the east side of the airfield, which this walk skirts, is that mentioned by Geoffrey Wellum in his astonishing book First Light, covering his time at RAF Biggin Hill as a 19-year-old Spitfire pilot.
-I cannot recommend this extraordinary book enough… it’s not a tale of derring-do heroics but a very true record of an uncertain young man thrust into extraordinary circumstances.
-The airfield played a key role in the Battle of Britain and later in the conflict when it was home to an incredibly international wing of squadrons including legendary French pilots such as Mouchotte and Closterman, New Zealander Al Deere and South African Sailor Malan.
+The extensive woodland on the east side of the airfield, which this walk skirts, is that mentioned by the late Geoffrey Wellum in his astonishing book First Light, covering his time at RAF Biggin Hill as a 19-year-old Spitfire pilot.
+I cannot recommend this First Light enough… it’s not a tale of derring-do heroics but a very true record of an uncertain young man thrust into extraordinary circumstances.
+During the Battle of Britain the airfield was badly damaged by bombing after a burst of intense low and high level raids at the end of August 1940 – not as many lives were lost here as at Detling near Maidstone but there were over 40 military and civilian casualties.
+The airfield played a key role in the Battle and until 1944 while home to an incredibly international wing of squadrons including legendary French pilots such as Rene Mouchotte and Pierre Closterman, New Zealander Al Deere and South African Sailor Malan.
 After the war, squadrons of Gloster Meteor jet fighters and Hawker Hunters were based there until it was decided (in the mid 1950s) that the area was too built up and not suitable for fast jets – a decision made after several fatal crashes in the vicinity.
 Today the airport is used by flying clubs and executive jets.
 In recent years a few Spitfires, a Hurricane or two and assorted vintage aircraft have been based there and are often flown.
 One of the Spitfires, a second world war veteran that shot down a Luftwaffe fighter, was converted into a two-seater after the war and now takes passengers up – it’s about £2,750.
-The airfield has been a famous airshow venue ever since the 1920s – it is the site of the Red Arrows’ first display, in the 1960s, and the first base for the Battle of Britain Memorial Flight (1950s).
+The airfield has been a famous airshow venue ever since the 1920s – it is the site of the Red Arrows’ first display in the 1960s, and the first base for the Battle of Britain Memorial Flight (1950s).
 This tradition continues with often yearly airshows featuring the Red Arrows and extremely noisy jet fighters.
 You might find this thrilling; you might not.

 There’s a great little cake and tea shop, much used by weekend cyclists, on the left by the Rajdoot curry house just before the Queens Head.
 How exciting that the Queen’s Head and the George and Dragon made the news on March 22, 2015, when jolly protestors dressed as breastfeeding babies ambushed the UKIP leader Nigel Farage and rather spoiled his family’s Sunday lunch.
 No doubt loads of Sunday lycra-clad cyclists got some great snaps of the occasion.
 What would Darwin have made of it all?
 Click the links for differing views of the protest, firstly from a Guardian journalist who travelled with the protestors and then the riposte from the Queen’s Head landlord.
 The Queen’s Head serves delicious ales from Westerham Brewery incidentally.